×

 When we asked people what advice they would give someone preparing to move to Acapulco, they said:

 "Before moving to Acapulco, expats should be aware that Spanish is the primary language spoken, so learning the language will be beneficial.
 The cost of living in Acapulco is generally lower than in many Western countries, but it's important to budget for unexpected expenses.
 Healthcare in Acapulco is of a good standard, with both public and private options available, but it's recommended to have comprehensive health insurance.
 Acapulco has a tropical climate with hot summers and mild winters, so pack your wardrobe accordingly.
 The city is known for its vibrant nightlife and beautiful beaches, but also has a high crime rate, particularly related to drug trafficking, so it's important to take safety precautions.
 Public transportation in Acapulco is widely available, but it's also common to drive.
 If you plan to drive, you should familiarize yourself with local traffic laws.
 Acapulco's economy is largely based on tourism, so job opportunities may be limited to this sector.
 It's advisable to secure employment before moving.
 Mexican cuisine is a significant part of the culture in Acapulco, so be prepared to enjoy a variety of local dishes.
-Lastly, understanding and respecting local customs and traditions will help you integrate into the community," said one expat who made the move to Acapulco.
+Lastly, understanding and respecting local customs and traditions will help you integrate into the community," commented one expat who made the move to Acapulco.

 How do I find a place to live in Acapulco?